 In all of my classes, I like to use specific examples from the real world to connect the material to their life.
 In an undergraduate mathematics course, this may involve something as common as measurements for cooking, or an analysis of a baseball player, a popular topic in business mathematics.
 For graduate students, that may involve putting a slide from my dissertation research on the screen to show how pricing nonmarket goods can work outside of a contrived example.
 Regardless, my goal is to connect the students and the material through familiar applications showing the value of lifelong application.

 I have taught undergraduate mathematics at the University of Maryland Global Campus since 2010, when it was called the University of Maryland University College.
 UMGC’s classes are primarily delivered via distance education, though some courses are “hybrid” including a weekly session on campus, usually at the University of Maryland, College Park.
 At UMGC, I routinely teach the introductory mathematics courses:

 I have also taught other courses from the mathematics program:

 Finally, I have taught courses from our statistics program.
 We are now down to just STAT 200, but we previously had an array of thematically-linked statistics classes for business, social science, and computer science:

 In the spring of 2017, I started occasionally teaching in the Master of Science in Administration (MSA) program at Central Michigan University.
 It may seem like a long commute, but my courses are taught at Joint Base Andrews, here in Maryland, through the Central Michigan Global Campus initiative.
 The MSA program is a degree in management focusing on technical administration, drawing on the course content common in both master of public administration and master of business administration programs.
-I have taught two different courses for Central Michigan.
+I have taught four different courses for Central Michigan.